nicolewhite/cycli/README.md

 ## Start

-To start, simply execute `cycli` from your shell.
+To start, simply execute `cycli` from your terminal.

 ```
 $ cycli